Open Data South Africa Toolkit

 3 March: Land Dataquest

 A Land Dataquest was held on 3 March at Innovate Durban.
-See this blog by Open Data Durban.
+See this by Open Data Durban.

 20-21 July: Spatial Hackathon Northern Cape